Hubs-Foundation/hubs-docs/docs/dev-contributing.md

 Our documentation for Hubs and Spoke is hosted on the GitHub [Hubs-docs repository](https://github.com/Hubs-Foundation/hubs-docs).
 For contributing corrections or additional pages, please file a pull request or issue as a suggestion with your proposed content and we will review it and add it when all looks good!

 ## 🌐 Localization
-The Hubs client has localizations (not all complete) to the following languages:
+The Hubs client has localizations (not all complete) for the following languages:
 * Catalan
 * German
 * Spanish